Edith

 Notable People Named Edith

-Edith Stein, a German Jewish philosopher who converted to Catholicism and became a Discalced Carmelite nun, is canonized as a martyr and saint of the Catholic Church and is one of six patron saints of Europe.
+Edith Stein, a German philosopher who converted to Catholicism and became a Carmelite nun, was martyred at Auschwitz and is now a saint and patron saint of Europe.

-Edith Hamilton was a prominent American educator and author celebrated for her expertise in classical studies and best-selling books on ancient Greek and Roman civilizations.
+Edith Hamilton was a renowned American educator and author celebrated for her best-selling books on ancient Greek and Roman civilizations.

-Edith Dircksey Cowan was an Australian social reformer and the first Australian woman to serve as a member of parliament, known for her advocacy for women and children's rights, and is featured on Australia's fifty-dollar note.
+Edith Cowan was the first Australian woman elected to parliament, a dedicated advocate for women and children, and her image graces the fifty-dollar note.

-Edith Anne Stoney, born into a prominent Anglo-Irish scientific family in Dublin, was a pioneering physicist and the first woman medical physicist.
+Edith Anne Stoney, an Irish physicist from Dublin, was the first woman medical physicist.

 Teresa Margarita Castillo